ubercomrade/esdeg/README.md

 ## Preparation (BaMM, experimental!)

 ```
-usage: ESDEG.py bamm_preparation [-h] bamms N output order
+usage: ESDEG.py bamm_preparation [-h] [-o ORDER] bamms N output

 positional arguments:
   bamms                 Path to directory with list of subdirectories contained BaMM models.
 BaMM files (TAG_motif_1.ihbcp, TAG.hbcp) must have the same TAG as the subdirectory name where files are placed
   N                     organism (hg38, mm10, tair10)
   output                Name of directory to write output files

+options:
+  -h, --help            show this help message and exit
+  -o ORDER, --order ORDER
-  order       Order of BaMMs.
+                        Order of BaMMs.
 Order have to be common for all models.
 Default is 2.

-options:
-  -h, --help  show this help message and exit
 ```
 #### Required arguments description